The Complete Buyer’s Guide To Choosing The Best Portable Air Conditioner For You

 Price Guide: $$$

 Yes! is the answer.
 It’s a fundament law of air conditioning that you need to remove the heat from the air inside the room you are cooling.
 This is done by either removing the actual air and replacing it with cooler air, or cooling the air and recirculating it into the room.

-A single hose unit removes the air and replaces it with new cooled air, while a dual hose design uses a heat exchanger to remove the heat from the air and then re-circulates it into the room as a new cooler temperature.
+A single hose unit removes the air and replaces it with new cooled air, while a dual hose design uses a heat exchanger to remove the heat from the air and then re-circulate it into the room at a new cooler temperature.